What is Lemtrada?

 - have an active infection

-What should I tell my healthcare provider before taking Lemtrada?
+What should I tell my healthcare provider before using Lemtrada?

 Before receiving Lemtrada, tell your healthcare provider if you: